-What's the Differences Between Ink and Toner?
+Printer Toner vs Ink: What is the Difference Between Ink and Toner?

 Ink and toner ultimately serve the same purpose: High-quality printing.
-However, ink and toner differ in how they print and which kinds of printers they require.
+But, what is the difference between ink and toner?
+Simple – ink and toner differ in how they print and which kinds of printers they require.

-What is Ink?
+What is Printer Ink?

+So, what is printer ink made of?
 Ink is a liquid made of carbon black and used in inkjet printers.

 However, due to their compact size and their cartridges’ limited page yield (the number of text-filled pages a cartridge can print before running out of ink), printer ink cartridges need to be refilled or swapped out more frequently than toner cartridges in laser printers.

-What is Toner?
+What is Printer Toner?

+Let’s look at the other half of the printer toner vs ink debate.
+So, what is printer toner?
 Toner is a fine powder made of polyester and used in laser printers.

 Laser printers use static electricity and heat to stick the toner to paper.
 The static electricity is controlled by a laser, which designs a template based on a page’s layout and impresses it onto a metal drum within the printer.
 Once printing begins, the toner is released and sticks to the electrically-charged areas of the drum.
 The paper then passes over the drum and the toner adheres to its surface with the help of heated rollers.